Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You have a project in Azure DevOps named Project1.
 You need to ensure that all new pipelines in Project1 execute three specific tasks during pipeline execution.
 What should you create?

-- [x] a task group
+- [x] Task group.
-- [ ] a JSON template
+- [ ] JSON template.
-- [ ] a YAML template
+- [ ] YAML template.
-- [ ] a PowerShell task
+- [ ] PowerShell task.

-### After you answer a question in this section, you will NOT be able to return to it As a result, these questions will not appear in the review screen.
-You use Azure Pipelines to build and test a React js application You have a pipeline that has a single job.
-You discover that installing JavaScript packages from npm lakes approximately five minutes each time you run the pipeline.
+### You use Azure Pipelines to build and test a React.js application.
+You have a pipeline that has a single job.
+You discover that installing JavaScript packages from npm takes approximately five minutes each time you run the pipeline.
 You need to recommend a solution to reduce the pipeline execution time.
 Solution: You recommend enabling pipeline caching.
 Does this meet the goal?

-- [x] Yes
+- [x] Yes.
+- [ ] No.

+### You use Azure Pipelines to build and test a React.js application.
+You have a pipeline that has a single job.
+You discover that installing JavaScript packages from npm takes approximately five minutes each time you run the pipeline.
+You need to recommend a solution to reduce the pipeline execution time.
+Solution: You recommend defining a container job that uses a custom container that has the JavaScript packages preinstalled.
+Does this meet the goal?

-- [ ] No
+- [ ] Yes.
+- [x] No.

 ### You have a project in Azure DevOps named Project1.
 Project1 contains a build pipeline named Pipe1 that builds an application named Appl.
 You have an agent pool named Pool1 that contains a Windows Server 2019-based self-hosted agent.
 Pipe1 uses Pool1.
 You plan to implement another project named Project2.
 Project2 will have a build pipeline named Pipe2 that builds an application named App2.
 App1 and App2 have conflicting dependencies.
 You need to minimize the possibility that the two build pipelines will conflict with each other.
 The solution must minimize infrastructure costs.
 What should you do?